objy-org/platform/README.md

 ## License

-SPOO is open source and licensed under the AGPL license.
+SPOO is open source and licensed under the GNU Affero General Public License.
 See [LICENSE](LICENSE) for more details.

 ## Contribute